Top Software Courses List for Beginners: Start Your IT Career

 Challenge: The tech world has a lot of specialized terminology that can confuse beginners.
 Words like "API," "framework," and "server" may seem intimidating at first.

-Solution: Prepare a glossary for the words that you have met, then learn them in your own time step by step.
+Solution: Prepare a glossary for words you have met, then learn them in your own time step by step.
 More than just memorizing definitions, try to get their practical uses.
 The majority of online tutorial instructors provide a breakdown of difficult terms into simpler ones that learners can easily understand.

 3. Staying Motivated Long-Term